MAD9137/f2024/docs/modules/week5/segue.md

 # Segues and Passing Data

-## Passing data from one view to the next through a segue
+There are many ways to navigate from one view to another in an iOS application, but the basic principles are always the same: the initial view of the application will have a connection (called a Segue object) that connects it to the second (destination) view.
+If something in your application tells the Segue object to perform the segue, it transitions (with an animation) from the first view to the second.
+When the user wishes to transition from the second view back to the first, the segue can be 'unwound' to transition back to the first view again.

-When navigating from one view to another, you may want to have some data passed from the first viewController to the second.
-This is possible by accessing the second viewController object from within the code of the first, just before the application segues to the next view.
-It is at this point you can set variables in the second viewController class just before changing views.
+You can use a button action to trigger a segue hooked up between an initial view and the second view of your application.
+Then, to get back to the first view, the second view could use its own button to tell the segue to unwind and go back to initial view.

 ## Connecting Views with a Segue